abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 In this version, we have introduced the `AdditionalAssemblyAttribute` to define additional assemblies to be part of a module.
 ABP Framework automatically registers all the services of your module to the [Dependency Injection System](https://docs.abp.io/en/abp/latest/Dependency-Injection).
 It finds the service types by scanning types in the assembly that define your module class.
 Typically, every assembly contains a separate module class definition and modules depend on each other using the `DependsOn` attribute.

 In some rare cases, your module may consist of multiple assemblies and only one of them defines a module class, and you want to make the other assemblies parts of your module.
-This is especially useful if you don't want to depend on that module's dependencies.
+This is especially useful if you can't define a module class in the target assembly or you don't want to depend on that module's dependencies.

 In that case, you can use the `AdditionalAssembly` attribute as shown below: